top of page

 Yogis and Yoginis, Park Slope

-Join us this Spring for an enriching seasonal experience, as we utilize diverse tools and techniques to support dropping into deep states of embodiment.
+Join us this Summer for an enriching seasonal experience, as we utilize diverse tools and techniques to support dropping into deep states of embodiment.

 Tuning the Instrument